Resources for Justice

 Compiled by Educator Barnes

 When I first started compiling these resources, I wrote down all of the words that came to mind to encompass what I was compiling.
 Those words were anti-racism, diversity, equity, inclusion, and justice.
-Then, I thought about dividing this page into sections for each of those words, but the reality is many of the resources I found could address multiple areas.
-Instead, I focused on the ultimate goal which is justice.
-If we are actively anti-racist, checking our biases and privilege, fighting for equity and diversity, then and only then, will we have justice for everyone.
-This should be the ultimate goal which is why this page is called resources for justice.
+Then I considered dividing this page into sections for each of those words, but in reality, many of the resources I found could address multiple areas.
+Instead, I focused on the ultimate goal: justice.
+If we are actively anti-racist, checking our biases and privilege, fighting for equity and diversity, then and only then will we have justice for everyone.
+This should be the ultimate goal, which is why this page is called Resources for Justice.

-As this is a living document, I will adjust the page as needed.
+As this is a living document, this page will be adjusted as needed.
 If you have resources you would like me to consider, please let me know!

-DEI Articles/Posts – Below includes articles and posts that could be used to challenge your thinking or used as an entry point to begin a professional development.
+Articles & Blog Posts – Below are articles and posts that could challenge your thinking or serve as an entry point for professional development.

 13 Microaggressions Black People Deal with All of the Time by Kesley Borresan